 Frederic Hache, co-founder of the Green Finance Observatory thinktank, said: “Santander and HSBC’s business decisions, apparently contradicting their own sustainability policies, is a timely reminder that we cannot trust voluntary business initiatives and that nothing can replace environmental regulation.”

 According to Ethical Consumer magazine, HSBC also has a poor record on deforestation, executive compensation, lobbying, tax conduct, and investments.

 From 2016 to 2022, Lloyds bank funnelled around $15 billion (£11.9 billion) into fossil fuel companies.
 In October 2022, Lloyds pledged to stop financing fossil fuel ‘projects’ but made no such promise for fossil fuel ‘companies’.

 This means that Lloyds may stop financing some oil rigs in regions like the Arctic ocean or Antarctica territories, but will still finance companies whose whole purposes is building and operating oil rigs in exactly those same places.
 Banks like Lloyds sometimes use ‘project’ divestment pledges like these as a first half-step to more meaningful commitments – but they have zero material impact.

 According to Don’t Bank on the Bomb, Lloyds Bank invested $2.27 billion (£1.76 billion) in five companies that manufactured nuclear weapons between January 2020 and July 2022.

-Lloyds has also been heavily criticised for excessive remuneration for its top directors.
+Lloyds has also been heavily criticised by Ethical Consumer magazine for excessive remuneration for its top directors.
 In 2022, the company’s highest paid director received over £1 million in total compensation.
 The group’s CEO, Charlie Nunn, received a total of £3.767 million.